vert-x/mod-redis/README.md

 ## Name

-The module name is `com.jetdrone.mod-redis-io`.
+The module name is `io.vertx.mod-redis`.

 ## Configuration